othneildrew/List-Pagination-And-Filtering/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
+See `LICENSE` for more information.